- Business Radios

 There is one item to note with this upgrade.
 The KG-UV9P initially included both a standard and a stubby antenna in the package.
 Wouxun no longer offers a stubby antenna in this newer, higher power version.
 According to the manufacturer, "the short antenna is not workable with such a high power output.
 Therefore, we did not include the short antenna... at this time".

-Considering the power maxes out at a whopping 9 watts, this is understandable.
+Considering the power maxes out at nearly 9 watts*, this is understandable.
 As such, use of a stubby antenna on this radio at full power is not recommended.

 The new, more powerful Wouxun KG-UV9P dual band portable handheld amateur radio is now available at Buy Two Way Radios.